 We found 6 family medicine practitioners who accept United Healthcare Platinum POS near Saxonburg, PA.

-Dr. Libro Oniboni specializes in family medicine.
-He is an in-network provider for several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and Coventry.
-Dr. Oniboni attended medical school at Lake Erie College of Osteopathic Medicine.
+Dr. Libro Oniboni works as a family medicine practitioner.
+Dr. Oniboni is an in-network provider for several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and Coventry.
+He studied medicine at Lake Erie College of Osteopathic Medicine.

-Dr. Kathryn Ryan's area of specialization is family medicine.
-Dr. Ryan studied medicine at Philadelphia College of Osteopathic Medicine.
-She is rated 3.0 stars out of 5 by her patients.
+Dr. Kathryn Ryan specializes in family medicine and practices in Saxonburg, PA.
+Dr. Ryan graduated from Philadelphia College of Osteopathic Medicine.
+Her average patient rating is 3.5 stars out of 5.
 She is an in-network provider for United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, as well as other insurance carriers.

 Conditions / Treatments